Planning on moving? Here’s how to avoid a Residency audit…

 - Do not just focus on changing state residency, change your domicile too.

-- Spend more days in your new domicile than your old one.
+- Spend more days in your new domicile than in your old one.

 - Sell off your property in the old state.
 This will make it easier to prove your change of state residency.